Mission of Burma: Reunion

 A new album, ONoffON, was produced in 2004 by Weston with Rick Harte and the band, and released by Matador Records in May.
 The album finished 90th in the Village Voice Pazz & Jop critic's poll.
 They also released Snapshot, a live recording of the reunited lineup, through online digital channels.
 In September 2005, the band returned to the studio with Weston for an album tentatively titled (among other names) Aluminum Washcloth and rechristened The Obliterati.
 Released in May 2006, again on Matador, it ranked #33 of best records of 2006 by Pitchfork Media and placed 50th in the Pazz & Jop poll.

 In 2006, a documentary about the band was released entitled Not a Photograph: The Mission of Burma Story.
 In March 2008, Matador re-released remastered versions of Signals, Calls, and Marches, Vs., and The Horrible Truth About Burma from the band's original era.
 In an interview with the L.A.
 Record later that year, Prescott explained that the sheer physical exertion involved in performing Mission of Burma songs meant that the band could only play together for a "couple more years at most."

 In 2009 the band recorded 14 tracks for their fourth full-length studio album, The Sound The Speed The Light.
 Matador released a two non-album songs on a 7″ single in August and the full album in October.

 In 2012 Mission of Burma parted ways with Matador and recorded their fifth full-length album, Unsound, for Fire Records.
 The album saw release in July 2012, preceded by the single "Dust Devil".

 In a 2019 Facebook post, it was revealed that the band has no plans to make further albums.
 In June 2020, Boston NPR affiliate WBUR-FM reported that the band had amicably disbanded, with Conley, Miller and Prescott remaining "good friends."
-Their last live performance took place in 2016 in Berlin.
+Prior to the 2019 announcement, their last live performance took place in 2016 in Berlin.

+The band performed a one-off reunion at The Middle East Downstairs in Cambridge, MA on March 12, 2026 as part of a benefit show for Jeff Conolly of the Lyres.
+They reunited yet again for another benefit show at Brighton Music Hall on August 14, 2026.